Extremely durable; comes with great foot pedal-opening system; inner system great at getting air out of bags. Very well constructed.

 Heavy; expensive, yet battery-eliminating AC adapter costs extra.
 Wheels cost extra, too.

-A small, durable trash can that is affordable and will last the rest of your life; can use plastic grocery sacks as liners; durable foot pedal-opening system.
+A small, durable choice that is affordable and will last the rest of your life; option to use plastic grocery sacks as liners; durable foot pedal-opening system.

 2.6 gallons is tiny.
 This is good for bathrooms and small spaces, but you can't put much in it.